Andyinater/AutoGen_IterativeCoding/README.md

 This concludes the Planning Phase.

 ## Iterative Phase
-The iterative phase consists of individual chats between the Manager and either the Coder, or the Reviewer.
+The iterative phase consists of individual chats between the Manager and either the Programmer, or the Reviewer.

 ### Iteration 0
-If coming directly from the planning phase, the Iteration phase will begin with the Coder producing the first attempt at satisfying the plan.
+If coming directly from the planning phase, the Iteration phase will begin with the Programmer producing the first attempt at satisfying the plan.

-The Coder's output will be recorded to a python script file in the working directory, starting at `script_v1.py`.
+The Programmer's output will be recorded to a python script file in the working directory, starting at `script_v1.py`.

 The reviewer will then be presented with the Plan and the content of the most recent script, and is asked to evaluate the code and produce a list of criticisms/comments to be used to guide the next iteration.

-The Manager can also test the code if desired at this point and provide feeback to the reviewer to include in the comments.
+The Manager can also test the code if desired and provide feeback to the reviewer or programmer.

 ### Iteration n
 After the first iteration, the main iterative loop begins.

-The Coder will be presented with the Plan, the latest code iteration, and the latest reviewer comments.
+The programmer will be presented with the Plan, the latest code iteration, and the latest reviewer comments.
 They will then produce another iteration of the code, attempting to resolve the reviewer comments while also adhering to the plan.

 The reviewer will then be presented with the Plan and the content of the most recent script, and is asked to evaluate the code and produce a list of criticisms/comments to be used to guide the next iteration.

-The Manager can also test the code if desired at this point and provide feeback to the reviewer to include in the comments.
+The Manager can also test the code if desired and provide feeback to the reviewer or programmer.

 # Getting Started